Skiathos Sporades, Greece Travel Guide

 to well-being on Skiathos is prevention.

 Drinking Water: Tap water in Skiathos Town is generally safe.
-Bottled water is widely available.
+It's easy to buy bottled water.
 Food Hygiene: Standards are high.
 Choose busy restaurants.

-Always verify the most recent travel advisories from your government before departure.
+Always confirm the current travel advisories from your government before departure.

 Skiathos has a public health center (Κέντρο Υγείας Σκιάθου) outside Skiathos Town.
-Fundamental medical and emergency care.
+Essential medical and emergency care.
 Serious conditions may mean transfer to mainland.

 Several pharmacies (Φαρμακείο) in Skiathos Town and larger villages.
 Look for a green cross.
 Advice for minor ailments and over-the-counter medications.